Shahiddev-10/fastify-user-count-api/README.md

 - `npm run setup-db` - Initialize database with sample data
 - `npm test` - Run API tests
 - `npm run test-error-handling` - Run error handling tests

-## Security Considerations

-For production use, consider implementing:

-- Authentication and authorization
-- Rate limiting
-- Input validation and sanitization
-- HTTPS/TLS encryption
-- Database connection pooling
-- Environment-based configuration

-## Troubleshooting

-### Common Issues:

-1. **Port already in use:**

-   - Change the port using the PORT environment variable
-   - Kill any existing processes using port 6776

-2. **Database not found:**

-   - Run the setup script: `npm run setup-db`
-   - Ensure the `test001.db` file exists in the project directory

-3. **Permission errors:**

-   - Ensure you have write permissions in the project directory
-   - Run the commands with appropriate permissions

-4. **Module not found errors:**
-   - Make sure all dependencies are installed: `npm install`
-   - Check that all required files exist in the project directory

-### Logs

-The application uses Fastify's built-in logger.
-Check the console output for detailed error information and request logs.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests to ensure everything works
-5. Submit a pull request

-## License

-MIT License - feel free to use this project as a starting point for your own applications.

-## Changelog

-### v1.0.0

-- Initial release with modular architecture
-- Basic CRUD operations for user count
-- Comprehensive testing suite
-- Error handling implementation
-- Documentation and setup scripts